fbpx

 (Reviewed: March 20, 2021)

-4-H LEARNS (Learn, Educate, Access Resources, Network, Support) is an online community for 4-H volunteer leaders and professionals to share ideas and access 4-H resource materials produced from all corners of the world.
+4-H LEARNS (Learn, Educate, Access Resources, Network, Support) is an online community for 4-H volunteers, leaders and professionals to share ideas and access 4-H resource materials produced from all corners of the world.
 This educational platform will empower the Global 4-H Network to connect, share resources and best practices and to grow a global 4-H movement of positive youth development.

 4-H Ontario volunteers are required to obtain approval to use project resources from other provinces/countries posted to 4-H LEARNS.
 To have a project reviewed, volunteers must complete the following steps: